kerlinlobo/data-analytics/excel/NYSE-data-project/README.md

       Here is the link to access the PDF file with the visualizations and insights: [presentation slides](https://drive.google.com/file/d/1L93uj1PZ-JvDPGP0dJSCD-7kvIqIrZ9X/view?usp=sharing)

-2. Creation of dynamic dashboard with Profit & Loss (P&L) statement for each company.
+2. Dynamic dashboard with Profit & Loss (P&L) statement for each company:

    The dashboard pulls historical fundamentals data for any company selected from the drop-down list, and calculates Gross Profit and Operating Profit (EBIT) to create the P&L Statement for all the years there is historical data available for that company in the dataset.
 The dynamic dashboard is the fifth tab within the Excel file, and can be accessed through this link: [dynamic P&L statement](https://drive.google.com/file/d/1F_-g2a51PqEmBBwbbpT_MPa_M7SX25Rq/view?usp=sharing)

-3. Creation of financial forecasting model to present future growth prospects for the companies.
+3. Financial forecasting model to present future growth prospects for the companies:

    The financial model is the sixth tab within the Excel file, and can be accessed through this link: [financial model](https://drive.google.com/file/d/1F_-g2a51PqEmBBwbbpT_MPa_M7SX25Rq/view?usp=sharing).